lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 - ✅ Always use an immutable version tag such as a stable release (`v1`) or a version hash
 - ❌ Do not use a `latest` or `master` version modifiers, which could resolve in CI run-time to unvetted and potentially malicious versions of artifacts that they pull in during the build.

+### Secure use of secrets in CI

+CI systems may need access to secrets in the form of publish tokens, APIs keys or other credentials.

+- ✅ Always use the CI system secrets stroage mechanism
+- ❌ Never store secrets in any form, such as configuration file in cache, general plaintext environment variables, or other methods which print to the build logs.

 ## Secure use of Package Registries

 ### Avoid publishing secrets to the npm registry